sneha-002-cell/VisionEdge/README.md

 A cooldown mechanism prevents repeated alerts for the same tracked object within a short period.

-### 🔥 Heatmap

-The system generates a movement heatmap based on detected object locations.

-The heatmap helps identify areas with higher activity and movement.

-### 🚶 Line Crossing Detection

-VisionEdge uses a virtual counting line to detect objects crossing a defined boundary.

-The system tracks:

-* People crossed
-* Cars crossed

 ### 🔔 Alerts

 VisionEdge can generate alerts for events such as: